duaneking/c_lib_example/README.md

 In general when writting a cli tool, you should make the core of the app a library used by the main application anyway.

+With this in mind, the main binary is just a simple validation test that the sample bubble sorting happens as expected.

+Here is the build flow:

 ```mermaid
 stateDiagram-v2
     [*] --> Start